ionic-team/stencil-site/src/docs/static-site-generation/basics.md

 ## Rendering Dynamic Data

 Many components need to render based on data fetched from a server.
-Stencil handles this by allowing components to return `Promise`'s from lifecycle methods like `componentDidLoad` (this can be achieved by using `async/await` as well).
+Stencil handles this by allowing components to return `Promise`'s from lifecycle methods like `componentWillLoad` (this can be achieved by using `async/await` as well).

 For example, this is how to have Stencil wait to render a component until it fetches data from the server: